 To save battery power, the test tool is in economic brightness mode when operated on the battery.
 The high brightness intensity increases when you connect the power adapter.

-Using dimmed light lengthens battery power operating time.
+Using dimmed light lengthens maximum battery power operation.
 See Chapter 8 'Specifications', section 'Miscellaneous'.

 Changing Date and Time